 - doesn’t everyone have an eating disorder?

-It’s the worst when people start their eating disorder response with “but.”
-Like so many of the examples given here, this suggests that eating disorders are simple or inexplicable.
+When a response begins with “but,” this suggests that eating disorders are simple and/or ridiculous.
 We’ve covered the fact that eating disorders are not simple.
-Eating disorders are also not inexplicable.
-They are coping behaviors that we have adopted based on a specific set of circumstances.
-These circumstances are beyond our control.
+Eating disorders are also not ridiculous.
+They are coping behaviors that are rooted in a web of biology, psychology, and societal forces.

 You need to …